shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/devtools-interaction.md

 With the server bits being:
 * devtools/server/actors/webbrowser.js (parent process):
   * WorkerActorList from ./worker.js
-    * slurped out of nsIWorkerDebuggerManager
+    * confusion: slurped out of nsIWorkerDebuggerManager, but this does not expose the entirety of the set of workers known to the RuntimeService, just those with registered debuggers?
+I think...
   * ServiceWorkerRegistrationActorList from ./worker.js
     * slurped out of nsIServiceWorkerManager